SynergOps/.tmux/README.md

 ```
 Installing in `~`:
 ```
-# enter your home folder
-cd
-# clone this repository in a .tmux folder
-git clone --single-branch https://github.com/synergops/.tmux.git
-# create a shortcut of the .tmux.conf in your home folder
-ln -s -f .tmux/.tmux.conf .
+echo "entering in home folder" cd echo "cloning the repository in a .tmux folder" git clone --single-branch https://github.com/synergops/.tmux.git echo "creating a shortcut of the .tmux.conf in your home folder" ln -s -f .tmux/.tmux.conf .
 ```
 Bindings